GiovanH/unofficial-homestuck-collection/README.md

 - NPM is the node package manager, used for developing with Node.js.
 - [Yarn](https://www.npmjs.com/package/yarn) is a npm-like package manager that is itself distributed as an NPM package.
-- `tar` and `make` are basic GNU utilities used extremely commonly in software development.
+- `tar` and `make` are basic GNU utilities used extremely commonly in software development. `tar` is used to pack files (like zip) and `make` is used to build projects with dependencies.
 If you don't already have them on your system (you can maintain robust CLI environments using tools like [cygwin](https://www.cygwin.com) or [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)), you can download [`tar`](http://gnuwin32.sourceforge.net/packages/gtar.htm) and [`make`](https://www.gnu.org/software/make/) individually directly from GNU.

 ### Compiles and hot-reloads for development
 ```